 Darren has staged events on moving trams, underneath Concorde and in a working laundrette.
-Notable credits include Producer for The Community Centre (2016) dir.
-John Klark, written by Nicola Gardner, Artistic direction/producer for Refract:17 at Waterside Arts Centre, Producer of Ain't it Queer: Manchester Comedy Festival (2008), award-winning Rough Sketch Comedy Club (various), Metrolink Sessions: Jam on a Tram (2014), Supersonic (2012/13) and UK production management for Margarita Pracatan’s Stranger in the Night (2012).
+Notable credits include Artistic direction/producer for Refract Festival at Waterside, Producer for The Community Centre (2016) dir.
+John Klark, written by Nicola Gardner, Producer of Ain't it Queer: Manchester Comedy Festival (2008), award-winning Rough Sketch Comedy Club (various), Metrolink Sessions: Jam on a Tram (2014), Supersonic (2012/13) and UK production management for Margarita Pracatan’s Stranger in the Night (2012).

 Darren also remains as an advisory member of Superbia; Manchester Pride’s annual programme of culture.

-Darren heads up the team at Waterside in Trafford, leading the artistic programme and strategic vision for the venue.
+Darren heads up the team at Waterside in Trafford; an award-winning cultural venue, leading the artistic programme and strategic vision.